swirlai/swirl-search/docs/Developer-Reference.md

 # Result Objects

 A Result object is the normalized, re-ranked result for a single Search, from a single SearchProvider.
 They are created at the end of the federated search process in response to the creation of a Search object.
-They are the only Swirl object that has a foreign key (`search.id`).
+They are the only SWIRL object that has a foreign key (`search.id`).

 Only Connectors should create Result objects.

 Developers are free to operate on individual Results as needed for their application.

-However, the [goal of Swirl](index.md) (and federated search in general) is to provide unified results from all sources.
-Swirl uses Mixers to make this quick and easy.
+However, the [goal of SWIRL](index.md) (and federated search in general) is to provide unified results from all sources.
+SWIRL uses Mixers to make this quick and easy.

 ## Properties